groupdocs-metadata/GroupDocs.Metadata-Docs/java/developer-guide/basic-usage/clean-metadata.md

 url: metadata/java/clean-metadata
 title: Clean metadata
 weight: 5
-description: ""
+description: Sometimes you may need to just remove all or clean metadata properties without applying any filters.
+The best way to do this is to use the Sanitize method.
-keywords:
+keywords: clean metadata, metadata
 productName: GroupDocs.Metadata for Java
 hideChildren: False
 ---
 ## Remove all recognized metadata properties from a file

-Sometimes you may need to just remove all metadata properties without applying any filters.
+Sometimes you may need to just remove all or clean metadata properties without applying any filters.
 The best way to do this is to use the [sanitize](https://apireference.groupdocs.com/metadata/java/com.groupdocs.metadata/Metadata#sanitize()) method.

 This example demonstrates how to remove all detected metadata packages/properties.